stalwartlabs/website/docs/smtp/inbound/data.md

 The `DATA` command is used to initiate the data transfer phase of the email delivery process.
 Once the sender of the email has successfully completed the `MAIL FROM` and `RCPT TO` commands, they can issue the `DATA` (or `BDAT` when chunking is used) command to begin transmitting the email message.
 Once the entire email message has been transmitted, the SMTP server will respond with a status code indicating whether the message was accepted or rejected for delivery.

-## Filtering with Sieve
+## Filtering

-Once a message has been submitted either with the `DATA` or `BDAT` command, it is possible to run a [Sieve script](/docs/smtp/inbound/sieve) that accepts, rejects or modifies the message's contents.
-The `session.data.script` attribute in the configuration file specifies the name of the Sieve script to be executed.
+Once a message has been submitted either with the `DATA` or `BDAT` command, it is possible to run [sieve scripts](/docs/smtp/filter/sieve), [milter filters](/docs/smtp/filter/milter) or [pipes](/docs/smtp/filter/pipe) that accept, reject or modify the message's contents.
+When multiple filter types are configured, Stalwart SMTP will execute first the Milter filters, then the Sieve scripts and finally the Pipes.

-Example:
+### Sieve

+The `session.data.script` attribute in the configuration file specifies the name of the [Sieve script](/docs/smtp/filter/sieve) to be executed.
+For example:

 ```toml
 [session.data]